 • A Registered Member (MBACP) of the British Association for Counselling & Psychotherapy (BACP), the largest body in its sector, which sets standards for therapeutic practice in counselling and psychotherapy.
 My registration number is 084216 and you can find me on the BACP Register of Counsellors and Psychotherapists here.

-• A registered therapist with the National Centre for Eating Disorders (NCFED) so that I can work professionally and ethically with those suffering from eating disorders, as well as with their families and carers.
+• An Affiliate Member of the National Centre for Eating Disorders (NCFED) meaning that I can work professionally and ethically with those suffering from eating disorders, as well as with their families and carers.

 • Registered with the Complementary & Natural Healthcare Council (registration number 001154-L10).
 The CNHC is the government accredited UK voluntary register for complementary healthcare practitioners, including Hypnotherapists (approved by the Professional Standards Authority).

 • I hold a Diploma in Therapeutic Counselling specialising in Solution Focused Therapy, Cognitive Behavioural Therapy (CBT), Schema Therapy, Transactional Analysis and Relationship counselling.
 The counselling methods that I use are systemic approaches, which means that they are helpful for working with individuals within the contexts of their environments and their relationships, but also in situations where there may be more than one person involved, for example working with couples, families, groups or teams.
 I am a voluntary counsellor for Mind, the mental health charity, in Hertfordshire, where I work with clients coping with a variety of mental health and emotional issues.